arthur-adjedj/LKSolver/README.md

 # Proof assistant

-A simple experimental proof assistant, being made for academic purposes.
+A simple experimental proof assistant, made for academic purposes.
 It is based on sequent calculus LK
 The prover has basic syntax and rules, and doesn't yet work with "forall" and "exists" rules.
 The main goal is to make it function on basic boolean propositions, before possibly building up to other cases such as natural numbers.